twillard40/airbyte/airbyte-integrations/connectors/source-recurly/README.md

 should work as you expect.

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/amazon-seller-partner) to generate the necessary credentials.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/recurly) to generate the necessary credentials.
 Then create a file `secrets/config.json` conforming to the `source_amazon_seller-partner/integration_tests/spec.json` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source amazon-seller-partner test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source recurly test creds` and place them into `secrets/config.json`.

 ### Locally running the connector